luiselizondo/onjs/README.md

 # On.js

-Helper utility to handle and keep control of events on a microservices arquitecture handled by MQ.
+Helper utility to handle and keep control of events on RabbitMQ.

+Version 2 deprecates serveral APIs

 # API